aucker/clox/doc/Calls-and-Functions.md

 bytecode VM, we can do something a little higher level.
 I think a cleaner model is to give each function its own Chunk.
 We'll want some other metadata too, so let's go ahead and stuff it all in a struct now.

+## Compiling to Function Objects

+Right now, our compiler assumes it is always compiling to one single chunk.
+With each function's code living in separate chunks, that gets more complex.
+When the compiler reaches a function declaration, it needs to emit code into the function's chunk when compiling its body.
+At the end of the function body, the compiler needs to return to the previous chunk it was working with.

+That's fine for code inside function bodies, but what about code that isn't?
+The "top level" of a Lox program is also imperative code and we need a chunk to compile that into.
+We can simplify the compiler and VM by placing that top-level code inside an automatically defined function too.
+That way, the compiler is always within some kind of function body, and the VM always runs code by invoking a function.
+It's as if the entire program is wrapped inside an implicit `main()` function.

+We get the function object from the compiler.
+If there were no compiler errors, we return it.
+Otherwise, we signal an error by returning `NULL`.
+This way, the VM doesn't try to execute a function that may contain invaild bytecode.

+Eventually, we will update `interpret()` to handle the new declaration of `compile()`, but first we have some other changes to make.